wpsharks/s2member/readme.txt

 == Frequently Asked Questions ==

-**NOTICE:** If you are an s2Member Pro customer in need of support, please use [our forum at s2Member.com](http://s2member.com/r/forum/).
+**NOTICE:** For help with s2Member Pro, please use [our forum](http://s2member.com/r/forum/).

----

-= Please Check the Following s2Member Resources =
+= Is s2Member compatible with Multisite Networking? =

+Yes, s2Member Pro for Unlimited Sites is compatible with Multisite Networking.
+After you enable Multisite Networking, with s2Member Framework and Pro enabled, navigate to `s2Member → Multisite (Config)` in the Dashboard on your Main Site.

+= Where can I find more information? =

 * s2Member FAQs: <http://s2member.com/faqs/>
 * Knowledge Base: <http://s2member.com/kb/>